fermyon/developer/content/spin/v2/running-apps.md

 ## Specifying the Wasm File to Run

-The `spin up -f` can point to a pre-existing Wasm binary executable instead of an application's manifest:
+The `spin up -f` option can point to a pre-existing Wasm binary executable instead of an application's manifest:

 <!-- @selectiveCpy -->